Possession of Weapon by a Felon

 - First-degree felony — Applies to enhanced violations of Florida Statute § 790.23 that include gang-related offenses as defined under Florida Statute § 874.04.
 Offenders may be sentenced to a maximum of 30 years in prison and/or $10,000 in fines.

 - Florida Statute § 775.087 — This statute contains penalties under (2)(a) (also known as the “10-20-Life Law”) for individuals who commit felony crimes with firearms or violent weapons.
 If you possess or pull a gun during the commission of a felony, this law mandates a minimum 10-year prison term.
 If your gun is discharged during the commission of a felony, the law mandates a minimum 20-year prison term.
-If your gun is discharged and results in death or great bodily harm of another individual, the law mandates a minimum of 25 years and a maximum of life in prison.
+If your gun is discharged and results in death or great bodily harm to another individual, the law mandates a minimum of 25 years and a maximum of life in prison.

 - Florida Statute § 775.084 — This statute contains various penalties for Habitual Felony Offenders under (1)(a), Habitual Violent Felony Offenders under (1)(b), Three-Time Violent Felony Offenders under (1)(c) (also known as the “Florida Three Strikes Law”), or Violent Career Criminals under (1)(d).